topo-gps/ios-manual/en/waypoint_edit.rst

 If you like you can add more photos from the library or using the camera.
 The added photos are always copied to Topo GPS.
 So removing the photo afterwards from your photo library does not remove the photo in Topo GPS.
 The resolution of the added photo can be set via 'Menu > Settings > Camera > Photo size'.
 Larger photo sizes will require more disk space.

 If you want to confirm the changes to the photos you have to press ‘Done’ on the top right of the photos screen.
-The changes will then be saved and the photos will be added to the waypoint.
+The changes will then be saved and the photo will be added to the waypoint.

 You can view the added photos in the :ref:`waypoint details screen <ss-waypoint-details>` as is illustrated in the figure below: